DHTMLX/docs-suite/docs/colorpicker/features.md

 ## How to configure DHTMLX Colorpicker

-In this section you will find out how to configure the modes of displaying Colorpicker
+In this section you will find out how to configure the modes of displaying Colorpicker.

 | Topic                                                                             | Description                                                                                                |
 | --------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- |